Authors: Luke Rawlins

 Why podman instead of Docker, or LXC, or whatever your favorite container platform is?
 I chose to use Podman as my container engine or container tool or container something simply because it is the new native container tool that is provided by Red Hat.
 I have a weird neurosis where I feel that a tool provided natively with an OS always appears to be better than a comparative third-party tool, like Docker.
 I’m not saying that I’m always right about that, but it’s something that I can’t seem to shake.
 I figure if Red Hat is willing to provide it and stand behind it, then I should probably learn it.
 That is really all there is to it.

-Right now I have a phased approach to moving this site into containers.
+Right now I have a 9 step plan to moving this site into containers.
+(Because 10 step plans are boring.)

 After the upgrade to Fedora 32, and doing my normal validation after an upgrade (Did the home page and the admin page load? - Yep, time to celebrate my victory!), I went ahead and installed Podman and started reading the man pages.